PostreslesCODE/Audio-Noder/README.md

 This is an app that allows/generates static permanent(stays on reboot and apps reapearing) audio node links.

+Also has a mixer and virtual mics that you can route to if you need them.

 ### This is writen for my personal use but anyone can use it if you want to i guess

 I made this so that I can arrange the connections as I please and to fix certain programs bugged ahh iniｔial connections, think of this as a work around.